Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 rounding is off but point handling is on then these rows are removed for the point handling aspect of the calculations then reinserted.

-If only one of the conditions above is satisfied then the row is only removed if both zones in the pairing are present elsewhere in the correspondence output.
+If only the first condition above is satisfied then the row is only removed if both zones in the pairing are present elsewhere in the correspondence output.
 The reason both conditions are used is because zones which have a large difference in size, between the two zone systems, could have a very small overlap in one direction even if they are completely within the other zone, see example below.